 11. "Person" means an individual or an entity.

-12. "Private fund adviser" means an investment adviser who provides advice solely to one or more qualifying private funds.
+12. "Private fund adviser" means an investment adviser that provides advice solely to one or more qualifying private funds.

 13. "Qualifying private fund" means an issuer that qualifies for the exclusion from the definition of an investment company under section 3(c)(1), 3(c)(5) or 3(c)(7) of the investment company act of 1940.